SeiwonPark/summer_projects_02/README.md

 **ABSTRACT**

 This project was created as a part of the 2020 IoT SMART DESIGN CAMP(2020.08.10 ~ 2020.08.13).
 In this project, I implemented Multiple Functions(Serial Communication, Sensing and Actuating) between Arduino and Raspberry Pi using Python, C/C++ to automate the circuit and to communicate.
 And in this process, I tried to control sensors and actuator with only Raspberry Pi.
 But what I've realized was that Raspberry Pi can't directly control Arduino's actuator but only can receive Serial values.
 So I regarded Raspberry Pi as an Actuator, and Arduino as a Sensor.
-The method that was implemented in this project was giving certain values that I set(like 999, 119 or 112) and take those values at a certain condition so that I can divide cases from which sensors gave me that values.
+The method that was implemented in this project was giving certain values that I set(like 999, 119 or 112) and take those values at a certain condition so that I can divide cases from which sensors gave Raspbery Pi that values.